 Yes, weddings are joyful occasions, but sometimes, planning one can be anything but.
 Sure, you can probably sweat through it, but it may pay to call in professional reinforcements.
-Here, we consider the pros and cons of using a wedding planner.
+Here, are pros and cons to consider when asking this question: Is hiring a wedding planner worth it?

 Pro: They'll Sweat the Details